connor-roche/Interactive-Map-with-News-Headlines/README.md

 - Add markers to the map that when clicked would show a number of articles specific to that location from Google News.

 - Remove markers if the area is not visible on the map.

-A mashup of Google Maps and Google News where news is filtered by observable locations.